magliarosa/magliarosa/README.md

 ### Why 'magliarosa'?
 I'm a big fan of road cycling 🚴.
-Maglia rosa is just pink jersey - hallmark of the leader of **Giro d'Italia**.
+Maglia rosa is just the race leader's jersey at the **Giro d'Italia**.

 # **That's all folks!** 🥕